 A. Non-decorative images have alternative text that is compatible with assistive technology (or is rendered by an application such as a browser, media player, or reader that offers this functionality).
-N/A Additional Information: B. Decorative images are marked with null alternate text or contain markup that allows them to be ignored by assistive technology.
-Fail Additional Information: Decorative images do not have an alt tag (at the bottom of every page).

-C. Complex images, charts, and graphs have N/A

-longer text descriptions that are compatible

-with assistive technology (or are rendered by

-an application such as a browser, media

-player, or reader) that offers this
+Pass Additional Information: Adequate alt text.
+B. Decorative images are marked with null alternate text or contain markup that allows them to be ignored by assistive technology.
+Pass Additional Information: Little/no alt text.
+C. Complex images, charts, and graphs have longer text descriptions that are compatible with assistive technology (or are rendered by an application such as a browser, media player, or reader) that offers this functionality).
+Pass Additional Information: None found.

-functionality).

-Additional Information:

-Additional information.